 Tagging problems you can fix

-There are several types of problems with tags you can help fix:
+There are several kinds of tag problems you can help fix:

 - No tags

-- All articles should have at least one tag, and usually more than one.
-Generally, at a minimum, articles should have at least a "category" tag and a "topic" tag.
-Often other tags are appropriate as well, but if you can help us ensure that at least these are present, you'll be a documentation hero!
+- Generally articles should have at least a "category" tag and a "topic" tag.
+Usually other tags are appropriate as well, but if you can help us ensure that the minimum tags are present, you'll be a documentation hero!